Part # 1: The Beginning

 Two years of struggle followed.
 I was out of a good job, doing menial jobs to subsist.
 My quest for success was questioned but I persevered making leaps & bounds learning my new environment.
 I had lots of friends & various interests that kept me focused.
 I moved to Aspen, Colorado for several months, returning to my mountains & my mountaineering background.
 I was still struggling with jobs but I met terrific helpful people along the way that I keep in my heart to this day.
 Every good or bad thing has an end, so I said goodbye to Aspen, which was not a career build-up but a substantial character growth.

 Back in Los Angeles, living with friends, I hit a wall going nowhere and was running out of cash.
 Anxieties ran high and I was afraid to fail.
-Family is everything so I spoke with my older brother who gave me a piece of his wisdom: “Since you want to stay & do not want to follow the family footsteps in the textile industry, why don’t you utilize your young freight experiences & look for a job there again?”
+Family is everything so I spoke with my older brother who gave me a piece of his wisdom: “Since you want to stay & do not want to follow the family footsteps in the textile industry, why don’t you utilize your young freight forwarding experiences & look for a job there again?”

 That was all the inspiration I needed.
-I sold my motorcycle, bought myself a plane ticket back to France & interviewed with 32 French freight-forwarders, two of which were interested in opening an office in Los Angeles.
+I sold my motorcycle, bought myself a plane ticket back to France & interviewed with 32 French freight-forwarding companies, two of which were interested in opening an office in Los Angeles.
 The first one was Galax’ Air International, and they agreed to have me represent them independently.
 The second was SCAC, a French conglomerate that was strong in Africa.
 SCAC had a relationship with another agent, Radix International, & asked me to work for them inside Radix International in Los Angeles.
 I chose SCAC, being poor and not quite qualified to open my own freight forwarding company.
 This was 1982-1983.
-Beyond sales, I was trained in the complexities of office administration, which turned out to be extremely beneficial when I later founded ETC International Freight System.
+Beyond sales, I was trained in the complexities of office administration, which turned out to be extremely beneficial when I later founded ETC International Freight Forwarding System.

 I excelled in that position & soon hired an assistant.
 I then moved into a suite on Century Blvd., a luxury single-office space with a front desk reception area.
 I was a happy man & soon married to my American wife, who gave me instant stability, razor-sharp focus & two children.
 As we all know, life vicissitudes through twists here and there.